Angella Okutoyi

 Angella Okutoyi (born 29 January 2004) is a Kenyan professional tennis player.
+She has a career-high WTA singles ranking of No. 491, achieved on 29 July 2024 and a doubles ranking of No. 249, reached on 27 October 2025.

-She became the first Kenyan to win a Grand Slam title at the girls’ juniors Wimbledon event partnering Rose Marie Nijkamp.
+Okutoyi became the first Kenyan to win a Grand Slam title at the girls’ juniors Wimbledon event, partnering Rose Marie Nijkamp.
 At the 2022 Australian Open, Okutoyi became the first representative of Kenya to win a girls’ junior singles Grand Slam match.

+In the 2023 African Games, she claimed the gold medal after defeating Lamis Alhussein Abdel Aziz in the final.
+Earlier in the semis, she upset the top seed world No.70, Mayar Sherif.
+She then partnered with Cynthia Cheruto Wanjala to win silver in the doubles final after losing to Sandra Samir and Merna Refaat.
+Okutoyi became only the second Kenyan player to win gold at the African games after Jane Davies-Doxzon achieved the feat in 1978.

-On the ITF Circuit, she has won one doubles title.
-Playing for Kenya Billie Jean King Cup team, Okutoyi has a win/loss record of 2–4.
+On the ITF Circuit, she has won two singles and five doubles titles.
+Playing for Kenya Billie Jean King Cup team, Okutoyi has a win/loss record of 16–8.

 Personal life

 Okutoyi and her sister were raised by their grandmother Mary as their mother died in childbirth.
-Her sister Roselinda Asumwa is also a tennis sensation currently playing ITF fixtures and local tournaments.
-Growing up, she was a constant fixture at Nairobi Club with her grandmother on the court side.
+Her sister Roselinda Asumwa is also a tennis player, playing ITF futures and local tournaments.